Localization: How to Translate Your Forms into Multiple Languages

 checkBox_01_OptionC.innerText = "checkBox_01_OptionC Spanish";

-Pro Tip: Don’t see the alias of a question choice on the Form Alias Reference page?
+Pro tip: Don’t see the alias of a question choice on the Form Alias Reference page?
 Open the question in the form builder and you’ll see the alias next to each option.

 Once you’ve completed your code and translations, follow the instructions linked below to change your browser language and test the form’s functionality.